969 Story Rd #6048

 San Jose, CA 95122

-Why did we dine here? – Pho Ha Noi is a Vietnamese restuarant located in an outdoor mall Vietnam Town Plaza in San Jose.
+Why did we dine here? – Pho Ha Noi is a Vietnamese restaurant located in an outdoor mall Vietnam Town Plaza in San Jose.
 The area is full of high quality Asian restaurants and shops.
 Their pho is some of the best in the SF Bay Area.
+This restaurant also has a location in Cupertino.

 Decor is nicer than most Vietnamese restaurants.
 They have nice happy hour specials Mon-Thur 5-11pm.